R-Sudheer-Kumar/InternPe-Internship/README.md

 This repository contains the tasks that I completed during my web development internship at InternPe.

 # Tasks
-Task 1 : Built a Calculator App using HTML , CSS , Javacript.
+Week 1 : Built a Calculator App using HTML , CSS , Javacript.

 # Technologies
 HTML